Miro0o/Docs-Notes/CS/🔑 CS_Core/👩‍💻 Programming Languages/Interpreted Language/Python/Python Managers/pip/pip.md

 ## Intro

 pip is the [package installer](https://packaging.python.org/guides/tool-recommendations/) for Python.
-You can use pip to install packages from the [Python Package Index](https://pypi.org/)and other indexes.
+You can use pip to install packages from the [Python Package Index](https://pypi.org/) and other indexes.

 Please take a look at our documentation for how to install and use pip: